SimonLucasETHZ/dynamic-ad-as-playground/README.md

 ## See it in action

-Each animation below shows the same two views you get in the app: the **DAS–DAD diagram** on the left (the demand and supply curves shifting, with the equilibrium walking back toward the centred Ȳ / π\* cross) and the **time paths** of output `Y` and inflation `π` on the right.
+Each animation below shows the same two views you get in the app: the **DAS-DAD diagram** on the left (the demand and supply curves shifting, with the equilibrium walking back toward the centred Ȳ / π\* cross) and the **time paths** of output `Y` and inflation `π` on the right.
 For shock configurations see